Samagra-Development/docs/docs/Functional Specs Pariksha.md

 **_3.4.2 Filtered Views_**

 Add filters to graphs to show data grouped by any variable in your dataset.
-Typically used for grouping by school, cluster, block, district, academic year.
+Typically used for grouping data by class, school, cluster, block, district, or academic year.

 **_3.4.3 Add Images & Logos_**